85,500 Solar Jobs Possible in Florida:

 Harnessing solar energy in the Sunshine State has always seemed to make a lot of sense.
 Well, now a grass-roots group wants to put that to the test.

-he U.S., estimates that 85,500 jobs -- from construction to engineering to marketing -- could be created if Florida adopts a proposed requirement that 20 percent of the state's electricity comes from renewable sources by 2020.
+The San Francisco-based The Vote Solar Initiative, focused on advancing solar energy development in the U.S., estimates that 85,500 jobs -- from construction to engineering to marketing -- could be created if Florida adopts a proposed requirement that 20 percent of the state's electricity comes from renewable sources by 2020.

 By May, the Florida Legislature is expected to consider the 20 percent renewable standard recommended by the Florida Public Service Commission.
 Now, about 2 percent of the state's energy comes from renewable sources.